School of Medicine

 Current Research and Scholarly Interests Three-dimensional structure determination and biophysical studies of macromolecules.

-Professor of Chemistry and, by courtesy, of Structural Biology and of Computer Science
+Professor of Chemistry and, by courtesy, of Structural Biology

 Current Research and Scholarly Interests The central theme of our research is to develop and apply novel theoretical methods to understand the physical properties of biological molecules, such as proteins, nucleic acids, lipid membranes, and small molecule therapeutics (eg protein folding or lipid vesicle fusion).
 As these phenomena are complex, my research employs novel theoretical and computational techniques.
 We apply these methods to develop novel therapeutics for protein misfolding diseases, such as Alzheimer's Disease.